ane/ane.github.io/_drafts/half-stack-web-frameworks.md

 better version.
 This leads to programs getting rewritten and rewritten, sometimes doing things differently but most of the time it's just the same thing under a different layer of paint.

-This isn't an ethical argument: competition is absolutely necessary, to supplant you sometimes need to kill, to compete you sometimes need to copy.

-Case in point?
-JavaScript tooling ecosysetm.
-Fundamentally, Gulp, Grunt, and Brunch all do the same thing.
-Just a bit differently, and which technology eventually wins is *still* unclear.
-Browserify and Webpack.
-Bower, npm and now yarn.

-Seriously, what the fuck?
+But I digress.
+That is more of a problem with software development in general.
+We can review a more concrete example: the JavaScript tooling ecosystem.
+To develop front-end in JS, you need three different tools;

+* A package manager - npm, bower or yarn
+* A module bundler - webpack, rollup or browserify
+* A task runner - gulp, grunt, brunch

+Each of these segments work completely differently.
+So to get started with, that's three different tooling systems you have to learn.
+Better yet, each individual tool inside each system is unique in its configuration syntax.
+So if you learn how to configure Grunt you will have to learn Gulp and Brunch from scratch.
+Joy.

-I get it.
-Bower built flattened trees when npm didn't.
-Gulp had a nicer configuration syntax.
-Brunch was fast to get started with.
-Yarn is more secure and more reliable.
-Webpack can inline your CSS and is more configurable.
+Yeah, yeah, I get it.
+Bower was cool because it built flattened trees when npm didn't.
+Gulp had a nicer configuration syntax, and Brunch was easy to get started with.
+Yarn is more secure and more reliable than npm.
+Webpack can inline your CSS and images and is more configurable than Browserify.

 ## Not about killing innovation